oclipa/reactjs-cheat-sheet/README.md

    * [Minimal API Surface Area](https://www.youtube.com/watch?v=4anAwXYqLG8)
    * Only add out-of-scope features if it will avoid clients producing multiple solutions to the same problem.
 1. Before deprecating a feature, always consider all use cases and communicate reasons and alternatives to clients.
-1. If some pattern is hard to express in a declarative way, provide an imperative API.
+1. If some pattern is hard to express in a declarative way ("I want a table for two"), provide an imperative API ("Go to restaurant, speak to waiter, etc.)").
 1. If you can't identify a perfect API, provide a temporary subpar API (but it must be temporary).
 1. Value API stability.
    * When something changes, there should be a clear (and preferably automated) migration path.